We are experts in using advanced mathematical modelling frameworks, especially the TIMES energy system model and the heat and power model Balmorel.

 Carbon budget tool

 The carbon budget tool can be used to divide the remaining global CO2 budget as stated in the IPCC reports.
-Different parameters can be used as weights like population, GDP, and emission.
+Different parameters can be used as weights like population, GDP, and emissions.

 IPAT(D)